vaniaski/LibraryExamples/README.md

 # LibraryExamples
-Java language is used for the example
+Java language is used for the examples